If NVMe is the answer, what are the questions?

 NVMe is in your future, that was the answer, however there are the when, where, how, with what among other questions to be addressed.
 One of the great things IMHO about NVMe is that you can have it your way, where and when you need it, as a replacement or companion to what you have.
 Granted that will vary based on your preferred vendors as well as what they support today or in the future.

-Ask your vendor when they will support NVMe as a back-end for their storage systems, as well as a front-end.
+If NVMe is the answer, Ask your vendor when they will support NVMe as a back-end for their storage systems, as well as a front-end.
 Also decide when will your servers (hardware, operating systems hypervisors) support NVMe and in what variation.
-Learn more about NVMe and related topics at www.thenvmeplace.com
+Learn more why NVMe is the answer and related topics at www.thenvmeplace.com

 Ok, nuff said, for now.